-1401.
+- 1401.
 Academic Supervision.
 A student who earns two or more grades of C- or lower on fall semester final examinations or whose grade point average upon completion of the fall semester is below 2.7 shall enter the spring semester under Academic Supervision.
-Students under Academic Supervision shall comply with the following requirements: (1) counseling by the Dean of Students; (2) participation in the academic support programming and/or enrollment in classes that are designed to teach academic skills, as directed by the Dean of Students; (3) regular attendance in all courses; (4) submission of the student's proposed second-year schedule to the Dean of Students deems appropriate.
+Students under Academic Supervision shall comply with the following requirements: (1) counseling by the Dean of Students; (2) participation in the academic support programming and/or enrollment in classes that are designed to teach academic skills, as directed by the Dean of Students; (3) regular attendance in all courses; (4) submission of the student's proposed second-year schedule to the Dean of Students for review and approval; and (5) any other conditions that the Dean of Students deems appropriate. - Academic Counseling.

-Academic Counseling.
 A student whose grade point average is at least 2.7 but below 3.0 shall consult with the Dean of Students to receive counseling.
-The Dean of Students may impose any of the requirements described in this section on such a student.
+The Dean of Students may impose any of the requirements described in this section on such a student. - 1402.

-1402.
 Legal Analysis.
 The Dean of Students may direct a student to enroll in Legal Analysis pursuant to §1401 and may allow any other student to enroll in the course if the Dean of Students determines that the student's legal education would be improved by such enrollment.
 Enrollment in Legal Analysis is in place of first-year Legal Writing and Research II.
 Students who enroll in Legal Analysis shall enroll in Legal Writing and Research II during the spring semester of their second year.